djherron/datasciencecoursera/README.md

 datasciencecoursera
 ===================

 A repo for the Coursera Data Science series of MOOCs offered by Johns Hopkins

+change 1

+change 2